SUSTAINABILITY

 Stormwater Treatment.

 The majority of stormwater runoff from streets and parking lots is now receiving treatment before entering Woodland Creek.
-The last major outfall is now receiving proper treatment with the opening of a regional stormwater treatment facility near St. Martin's University.
+The last major outfall is now receiving proper treatment with the opening of a state-of-the-art facility that uses reclaimed water to recharge shallow aquifers feeding Lacey’s Woodland Creek.

 -